mmid-bioinformatics-workshop/2023-03-30-Reference-Databases/README.md

 ## Course Description

 This workshop will provide an overview of taxonomic classification and the importance of well constructed reference databases.
-We will also discuss some of the key considerations when attempting to build your own reference database.
-Lastly, we will perform taxonomic classification on a publically available bacterial genomic dataset using Kraken 2 and visualize the results in Pavian (time permitting).
+We will also discuss some of the key considerations when attempting to build your own reference database, and how to choose the right classification software for your research needs.
+To put our newfound knowledge into practise, we will perform taxonomic classification on a publically available bacterial genomic dataset using Kraken 2 and review the output.
+Time permitting, we may also visualize the results in Pavian.

 ---